A Guide to Brackets for Awnings

 Guide Overview

-Retractable folding arm awnings are a popular shading solution for patios and terraces.
-However, single storey buildings, including bungalows, extensions, conservatories, and orangeries, present unique installation challenges not encountered on standard two storey houses.
-These challenges can be confidently resolved using a range of specialist steel bracketry, from spreader plates to goalpost frames, each suited to different building scenarios.
+Retractable Folding Arm Awnings are a popular shading solution for patios and terraces and many business premises too.
+However, single storey buildings, including bungalows, extensions, thermalite walls, and timber buildings, present unique installation challenges not encountered on standard two storey brick houses.
+These challenges can be confidently resolved using a range of specialist made to order steel bracketry, from spreader plates to goalpost frames, each suited to different building scenarios.
+Standard 'wall' brackets sipplied for most retractable folding arm awnings are only for face fitting to a solid wall or structure where there is sufficient strength to hold the forces of the awning, particularly when extended.
+More than half of buildings in the UK do not have this and special brackets are require to spread the weight loading across a larger area or eslewhere on the wall or building.

 Limited Mounting Height

 Every retractable awning must ideally be installed at a pitch, typically a minimum of 14 degrees.
 This ensures rainwater runs off the fabric rather than pooling, while also improving sun shading performance.
-On a single storey building, the distance between the top of the patio doors and the roofline is often very small, leaving insufficient room to mount the awning high enough.
+On a single storey building, the distance between the top of the patio doors and the roofline is often very small, leaving insufficient room to mount the awning high enough to enable this pitch in the canopy when extended.

 If you are using the awning purely for sun shade then of course the awning pitch can be less but the onus is on the operator to close this is rainy conditions.